Martin C. Jischke: Administration

-In 1986 Dr. Jischke was named chancellor of the University of Missouri–Rolla.
+In 1986 Jischke was named chancellor of the University of Missouri–Rolla.
 Success in that role led him to the presidency of Iowa State University in 1991.
 He raised money for scholarships.
-Dr. Jischke also set records for private fundraising at the university each year he was there, surpassing $100 million annually.
 The Martin C. Jischke Honors Building at Iowa State is named after him.

 Awards

-Dr. Jischke has received a number of prestigious awards for his accomplishments in science and education.
-His is a recipient of the American Society for Engineering Education Centennial Medallion and the Illinois Institute of Technology Professional Achievement Award.
+Jischke is a recipient of the American Society for Engineering Education Centennial Medallion and the Illinois Institute of Technology Professional Achievement Award.
 He also received the Ukraine Medal of Merit from Ukraine's president for outstanding service by a foreign national.
 The Illinois Institute of Technology and the National Agricultural University of Ukraine have both awarded him honorary doctoral degrees.

 He is an honorary member of Mortar Board National College Senior Honor Society, having been tapped by the Barbara Cook chapter at Purdue University in 2006.

 In 2013, Jischke's alma mater, Illinois Institute of Technology, awarded him with its annual Alumni Medal, the alumni association's highest honor.